 Staten Island

 Staten Island which is only 30 minutes from Manhattan, is New York's least-known district.
-Although it does not have tourist attractions on par with Manhattan, there is always something to visit in Staten Island.
+While it may not have big-name tourist attractions like Manhattan, there's always something to see on Staten Island.

-Staten Island is located in the southernmost part of New York and is the lesser-known borough.
-It has a population of less than 500,000, making it the least populous borough.
+Staten Island is located in the southernmost part of New York and is a lesser-known borough.
+It has a population of less than 500,000, making it the least populated borough.

 Until 1975, Staten Island was called Richmond, like its county.
-Nevertheless, the City Council renamed it with its original name given to it by the Dutch when they colonized the area.
+Nevertheless, the City Council renamed it to its original name given to it by the Dutch when they settled the area.

 Top Attractions in Staten Island